Tim-xiaofan/Effective-Modern-Cpp/Chapter 3. Moving to Modern C++/README.md

 * Prefer `const_iterators` to `iterators`
 * In maximally generic code, prefer non-member versions of begin, end, rbegin, etc., over their member function counterparts

+# Item 14 Declare functions noexcept if they won’t emit exceptions
+## Things to Remember
+* noexcept is part of a function’s interface, and that means that callers may depend on it
+* noexcept functions are more optimizable than non-noexcept functions
+* noexcept is particularly valuable for the move operations, swap, memory deallocation functions, and destructors
+* Most functions are exception-neutral(中立的) rather than noexcept